Didi1081/Psychic_Interactive_Testing/README.md

 # Psychic_Interactive_Testing

 ### Overview
 This app is a psychic test game.
-The user needs to guess what the computer is guessing.
+The user needs to guess what the computer is "guessing".

 # User Guide
 Here's how it works:

 - You have an initial form where you must type in a randome letter and then hit the submit button.
 You have 10 guesses which count down.
 Your guesses are also tracked.

 ![](ss1.png)
 ![](ss3.png)

 - When the user's guess matches the computer's guess then the winning section will increment by one.

 ![](ss4.png)

 - When the user's runs out of guesses and none of them match the computer's guess then the losing section will increment by one.